sireeshabathu-oss/competitive-intelligence-crew/README.md

 Copy `.env.example` to `.env`:

 ```bash

 cp .env.example .env
 ```
 Then add your API keys to `.env`.

-> **Security:: Never commit your ` .env` file or expose API keys publicly.
+> **Security: Never commit your `.env` file or expose API keys publicly.
 The ".gitignore" file is configured to keep `.env` out of the repository.

 ## Usage